python/cpython/Doc/library/tokenize.rst

 colorizers for on-screen displays.

-To simplify token stream handling, all :ref:`operators` and :ref:`delimiters` tokens are returned using the generic :data:`~token.OP` token type.
+To simplify token stream handling, all :ref:`operators` and :ref:`delimiters` tokens and Ellipsis are returned using the generic :data:`~token.OP` token type.
 The exact type can be determined by checking the ``exact_type`` property on the :term:`named tuple` returned from :func:`tokenize.tokenize`.